alexandru-m-g/vector-tiles-sample/README.md

 There are some sample database users that are being created by the steps below with passwords that are hardcoded in this repo!**

+This is a geopreview sample stack based on the one used in [HDX](https://data.humdata.org/)

 ## Requirements
 * docker - tested on version *20.10* , should work with *>17.04*
 * docker-compose - tested on version *1.25.5* , should work with *>1.11.2*